Jinnah Naval Base: Construction history

-The project was timelined for a naval base to be operational by March 1997.
+In 1994, then-Chief of the Naval Staff Adm.
+Mansural Haq stated that the base was expected to become operational by March 1997.

 On 22 June 2000, the Jinnah Naval Base was inaugurated by then-Chief Executive Gen. Pervez Musharraf in a ceremony attended by Faruk Bal, the Turkish Minister of State, and V-Adm.
 Taj Muhammad.
-Gen. Musharraf had termed the opening of the base as a long-standing requirement of the Pakistan Navy and had become a reality after many years of hard work.
+Gen. Musharraf termed the opening of the base "a long-standing requirement of Pakistan Navy that had become a reality after many years of hard work."
+He went on to implicitly state that the base was a principal means of deterrence against growing Indian hegemony in the region, which would otherwise threaten Pakistan's economic and geopolitical interests.
+Construction of the N-10 National Highway, connecting the base to other major strategic coastal sites in Pakistan, namely Karachi and the Gwadar deep-water port, was announced at the ceremony.

 Work on selection of the site for the Jinnah Naval Base commenced in 1990.
 The contract was awarded to Turkish company STFA and Jan De Nul of Belgium for offshore and land development in December 1992.
 Construction of the Base began in 1994 and the Base was inaugurated on 22 January 2000 by General Pervez Musharraf.
 The Base was constructed at a cost of Rs.
 4.5 billion.

 Salient features

 Jinnah Naval Base can provide berthing facilities to eight warships and four submarines at a time.
-This facility can be expanded in future with the expansion of the Base.
-The Base is currently in the process of modernization to meet Pakistan's increasing defence needs.
-To develop future naval officers, Cadet College Ormara has been established.
+This facility can be expanded in future with the expansion of the base.
+Publications from the U.S. Naval Institute indicate that Jinnah is likely to be used in the future to house some or all of these vessels.
+The base is currently in the process of modernizing to meet Pakistan's increasing defence needs.
+For the purpose of developing a future naval officer class, the Cadet College Ormara was established in 2017.